fluidml/fluidml/README.md

 in the console.
 We recommend to configure `logging` in your fluidml application for a better user experience.
 For convenience, we provide a simple utility function `configure_logging()` which configures a visually appealing logger (using a specific handler from the [rich](https://github.com/willmcgugan/rich) library).
-For different logging options we refer to the documentation LINK.
+For different logging options we refer to the documentation.

 In the case of executing the task graph in parallel with multiple workers using multiprocessing, the console output might become garbled and unreadable.
 In that scenario you can turn on [tmux](https://github.com/tmux/tmux/wiki) logging py providing the `log_to_tmux` argument: